 Quinn would not comment on whether MGA and Mattel are engaged in settlement talks.

-The verdict could be the start of a reversal of fortune for MGA, which grew Bratz from drawings to a multibillion-dollar franchise in seven years as Mattel watched market share for its venerable Barbie line melt away.
+The verdict could be the start of a reversal of fortune for MGA, which grew Bratz from the drawings to a multibillion-dollar franchise in seven years as Mattel watched market share for its venerable Barbie line melt away.

 The pouty-lipped Bratz, on the other hand, have been such a hit that MGA is launching a new Bratz line in August, which Larian expected to rake in retail sales of up to $200 million by the end of the year.